 We all have our specialties.
 If you're a librarian in today's world, you know that your library needs a website.
 But, what makes a good website?
 What do library users need online?
-Are you going to have to figure out what HTML, CSS, AJAX, and all those other scary technical acronyms mean?
+Are you going to have to figure out what HTML, CSS, PHP, and all those other scary technical acronyms mean?
 Where do you possibly start?

 At The Ivy Group, we have melded our library expertise with our professional web design and development capabilities.
 We're here to provide some suggestions on what your new library site might need.
 Of course, the possible components are infinite, but there are some core standards to keep in mind when planning your new website.

 One way or another, any functional site will be "usable".
 But how does it rank in usability?
 Could you call it user-friendly?
 Usability means that people can figure out easily how to use the site.
 It means removing guesswork for the user, and making the site as intuitive as possible.
 Usability includes the following:

 - Attractive, well-balanced design

 An interface that is aesthetically pleasing will promote usability.
 Clutter--in terms of either text or graphic elements—may be harsh on the eyes, and even make it difficult for users to find what they want.
 A balance is needed.

 - User-centric navigation

 The website should make it easy for a user to find information and resources on the site: intuitive navigation is vital in this regard.
 This includes the structure and display of the links in the header, footer, sidebar, and breadcrumb areas.
 Keep in mind that a navigation structure that makes sense to internal management and staff may not be logical at all to your audience.